Maqshir/civ13-wiki/wiki/Guide_to_Cooking.md

 All great dishes require ingredients!
 Here you will find the ingredients needed to make your fantastic dishes, uma delicia!

-**Numbers in steps description mean there are more than one way to make something.**
+**Numbers in steps description mean there is more than one way to make something.**
 <table class="sortable">
 <thead>
 <tr class="header">